jhedstrom/pnwds-2012-behat-mink-drupal-qa/one/01_slide.md

   (uses direct Drupal API calls to access local sites)
 * Services

-!SLIDE
+!SLIDE center
 # Roadmap

 Support multiple major versions of Drupal

-!SLIDE center
+!SLIDE center bullets incremental
 # Roadmap

-Ability to find and load sub-contexts that can be bundled with contrib modules
+* Ability to find and load sub-contexts that can be bundled with contrib modules

-Complex features can have common step-definitions (think Media, or Views)
+* Complex features can have common step-definitions (think Media, or Views)

-!SLIDE center
-# Roadmap

 !SLIDE
 #Thank you!